 The Board of Trustees of Cooper University Health Care is a committed group of carefully chosen community and professional leaders who have been entrusted with the major public responsibility and authority to preserve the Mission and Vision of Cooper; and ensure that comprehensive medical services are being delivered in a quality manner consistent with the needs of the South Jersey community.

-Norcross resides in Cherry Hill, New Jersey with his wife Sandy and two children, Alessandra and Alexander.
+Norcross resides in Cherry Hill, NJ with his wife Sandy and two children, Alessandra and Alexander.

 Mr. Sheridan also served in the Cabinet of Governor Thomas H. Kean as Commissioner of Transportation, and as Chairman of the Board of the New Jersey Transit Corporation from 1982 to 1985.
 Earlier in his career, he served as Deputy Attorney General of the State of New Jersey, Assistant Counsel to Governor William T. Cahill, and Counsel to the New Jersey Senate Minority.

 He is a graduate of St. Peter's College and received his law degree from Rutgers Law School.
 Mr. Sheridan also served in the U.S. Army from 1968 to 1970.

 John Sheridan is a member of The Cooper Foundation Board of Trustees and serves on the Executive Committee of Coopers Ferry Partnership.
 Mr. Sheridan is a member of the Board of Trustees of the New Jersey Council of Teaching Hospitals, the New Jersey Hospital Association and the Ronald McDonald House of Southern New Jersey.
 He serves on the Hospital Alliance of New Jersey Board & Executive Committee and served on New Jersey Governor Christies’ Healthcare Transition Subcommittee in 2010.